vEnhance/1802/r03.typ

   - I'm also going to try and request to have the same room Wednesday 10am.
 - *You can now check recitation answers on #url("https://web.evanchen.cc/1802.html").*
   After the disaster that was the end of R02,
-  I have pre-uploaded answers to R03 this time.#footnote[This time I just used ChatGPT.
+  I have pre-uploaded a quick answer key to R03 this time.#footnote[This time I just used ChatGPT.
-    For future recitations, I might just type answers only, continue using ChatGPT more, or something else;
+    For future recitations, I might just type answers only, continue using ChatGPT more, or something else; undecided.
-    undecided.
     Anyway, ChatGPT can make mistakes, so if you think something's wrong, flag me.]
   So, now you can check your answer on your phone/tablet/laptop/etc.
   But still feel free to check answers with me.
   (Figured it's better to give people more options.)
-  And flag me if something looks off.

-I'll try to also yap less today and give you time to actually talk to people more 1:1.
+I'll try to also yap less today and give you time to actually talk to people more 1:1 as I move around, since that seemed more useful.
-(Though Wednesday recitation is nicer than Monday, half as much stuff to cover.)
+(Though Wed recitation is nicer than Mon, half as much stuff to cover.)

 = Follow-ups from R02